odanoburu/FreeLing-User-Manual/installation.md

 # Getting it to work {#getting-it-to-work}

 This chapter describes how to install and execute FreeLing.
-The setps to follow may be different depending on your needs and platform.
+The steps to follow may be different depending on your needs and platform.

 * [Installing from binary packages](#install-from-binary-packages)
 * [Installing from source](#install-from-source)